 This statement sets out Civica's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

 Civica Group Limited, including its associated and subsidiary companies, recognises that it has a responsibility under the Modern Slavery Act 2015 to take a robust approach to slavery and human trafficking and we are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our supply chains are free from slavery and human trafficking.

 Organisational Structure and Supply Chains

-We are a market leader in software applications, business process outsourcing and technology solutions.
+We are a global leader in software for public services, providing the cloud software and digital solutions used by more than two million professionals.
 We operate across the UK, Ireland, Australia, New Zealand, Singapore, India and the USA, our supply chains are predominantly based within these countries.

 We operate the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations: